 The historical piecemeal approach of grant funded regional ET networks have proven to be unsustainable.
-Previous studies have recognized the value of ET networks, the potential of having a statewide network and recommendations to have the TWDB become a consistent manager and provider of ET information.7 The TexasET Network may provide a model to build upon across the state and the Council is interested in monitoring this potential for a sustainable future.
-ET information is critical to agricultural, municipal and wholesale water managers and serious concern would rise if the data were not available.
-The council is charged with advancing water conservation throughout the state and a full expansion of an ET network available to all water users has great potential to help meet the future water needs of Texas.
+Previous studies have recognized the value of ET networks, the potential of having a statewide network and recommendations to have the TWDB become a consistent manager and provider of ET information.
+The TexasET Network may provide a model to build upon across the state and the Council is interested in monitoring this potential for a sustainable future.
+Advancing ET information is critical to agricultural, municipal and wholesale water managers and necessary to maintain current recommended best management practices.
+Serious concern would rise if ET information and data were not available in the future.
+The council is charged with advancing water conservation throughout the state and a full expansion of an ET network available to all water users is important to help meet the future water needs of Texas.